 These can be easily added to your bullet journal daily spreads.
 They’re ideal for you if you like to track things on your daily spread for convenience.

 Do you prefer to track every single day of the year on one single spread? if so, you’ll need a yearly habit tracker.

-How to set up a bullet journal habit tracker
+How to set up your own habit tracker

-Now that you have gone through everything you need to know about bullet journal habit trackers, it is time for you to set your own habit tracker up.
+Now that you have gone through everything you need to know about habit trackers, it is time for you to set your own habit tracker up.